New Oriental Education & Technology Group Inc. (EDU) Shares Up Despite Recent Market Volatility

 Conclusion

-To put it simply, New Oriental Education & Technology Group Inc. (EDU) has had a mixed performance in recent times.
-Analysts have a bullish opinion on the stock, with some rating it as a “buy” and others as a “hold”.
+In conclusion, New Oriental Education & Technology Group Inc. (EDU) has seen better performance in recent times.
+Analysts have a bullish opinion on the stock, with some rating it as a “buy” and others rating it as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.